muhammadtaimoor145/fde_assignment/README.md

 - Real-time chain integration / RPC
 - Authentication / production workflow tooling
 - Smart contract deployment

+### Solution

+This solution focuses on three business questions:

+1. How much could each campaign save if it used SUT settlement?
+2. Which campaigns are at risk today because of failed payment, pending settlement, wallet mapping issues, or low balance?
+3. What should operations do next for highest-risk campaigns?

 ### Key Product Choice